phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 [`flush`]: https://docs.rs/x86_64/0.3.5/x86_64/structures/paging/struct.MapperFlush.html#method.flush
 [`#[must_use]`]: https://doc.rust-lang.org/std/result/#results-must-be-used

 Since we know that no new page tables are required for the address `0x1000`, a frame allocator that always returns `None` suffices.
-We create such  `EmptyFrameAllocator` for testing our mapping function:
+We create such an `EmptyFrameAllocator` for testing our mapping function:

 ```rust
 // in src/memory.rs